Cobus Visagie

-Cobus Visagie (born 31 October 1973) is a South African former rugby union footballer who played at tighthead prop.
+Izak Jacobus "Cobus" Visagie (born 31 October 1973) is a South African former rugby union footballer who played at tighthead prop.

 Early life

-Visagie attended the Paul Roos Gymnasium in Stellenbosch and then studied Auditing and Accounting at Stellenbosch University, where he also played for Maties (Stellenbosch University) and Western Province Rugby representing the under–20 and under–21 teams.
+Visagie attended the Paul Roos Gymnasium in Stellenbosch and then studied auditing and accounting at Stellenbosch University, where he also played for Maties (Stellenbosch University) and Western Province Rugby representing the under–20 and under–21 teams.

-Visagie finished his Bachelor of Commerce, majoring in Accounting and Audit at Stellenbosch University in 1996.
-He worked seven years for PricewaterhouseCoopers as a Chartered Accountant, whilst playing professional rugby.
+Visagie finished his Bachelor of Commerce, majoring in accounting and audit at Stellenbosch University in 1996.
+He worked seven years for PricewaterhouseCoopers as a chartered accountant, whilst playing professional rugby.